MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 ```

 ### Use ARM template to edit a DCR in place
-You can use the [Export template](/azure/azure-resource-manager/templates/export-template-portal) feature in the Azure portal to retrieve the ARM template for a DCR.
-You can then modify the JSON of the DCR and redeploy it in the Azure portal.
-All this is performed completely in the portal without ever saving the DCR to local disk.
+If you want to perform your edits completely in the Azure portal, you can use the [Export template](/azure/azure-resource-manager/templates/export-template-portal) feature to retrieve the ARM template for a DCR.
+You can then modify the definition in JSON and redeploy it in the Azure portal.

 1. Select the DCR you want to modify in the Azure portal, and select **Export template**.
-Click **Deploy** to redeploy the same template.
+Then click **Deploy** to redeploy the same template.

     :::image type="content" source="media/data-collection-rule-edit/export-template.png" lightbox="media/data-collection-rule-edit/export-template.png" alt-text="Screenshot that shows the Export template option for a data collection rule in the Azure portal.":::